Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 Mastercard will follow with the same rule in August 2025.

 This is a significant industry shift.
-These changes are designed to improve transparency and reduce fraud in higher-risk payment flows.
+These changes are designed to improve transparency and reduce fraud in higher-risk payment flows by using account funding transactions as the industry standard.

 What This Means for You